Information based on conversations with Starlink Australia and BIRRR web research.

 Starlink Metro Licensing

-- Starlink Australian licenses are currently for low density areas only, urban/metropolitan areas (Such as Brisbane, Sydney, Melbourne, Adelaide and Perth) are off limits.
-The ACMA link to Starlink’s licence – https://web.acma.gov.au/rrl/licence_image.extract_pdf?pLICENCE_NO=11181002%2F1 states they are a low density remote only.
+- Starlink Australian licences were previously for low density areas only, urban/metropolitan areas (Such as Brisbane, Sydney, Melbourne, Adelaide and Perth) are off limits.
+The ACMA link to Starlink’s licence – https://web.acma.gov.au/rrl/licence_image.extract_pdf?pLICENCE_NO=11181002%2F1 stated they are a low density remote only.

 Beta Testing Issues in Australia